michaelpq/michaelpq.github.io/_posts/2014-11-20-postgres-9-5-feature-highlight-pg-dump-snapshots.markdown

     COMMIT

-Note that the transaction that exported the snapshot needs to remain active as long as the other sessions that have not consumed it with SET TRANSACTION.
+Note that the transaction that exported the snapshot needs to remain active as long as the other sessions have not consumed it with SET TRANSACTION.
-This snapshot export and import dance is actually used by pg\_dump since 9.3 for parallel dumps to accelerate the dump acquisition across the threads, whose number is defined by --jobs, doing the work.
+This snapshot export and import dance is actually used by pg\_dump since 9.3 for parallel dumps to make consistent the dump acquisition across the threads, whose number is defined by --jobs, doing the work.

-Now, this commit adding the option --snapshot is simply what a transaction importing a snapshot does: caller can export a snapshot within the transaction of a session and then re-use it with pg\_dump to take an image of a given database consistent with the previous session.
+Now, this commit adding the option --snapshot is simply what a transaction importing a snapshot does: caller can export a snapshot within the transaction of a session and then re-use it with pg\_dump to take an image of a given database consistent with the previous session transaction.
 Well, doing only that is not that useful in itself.
-The fun begins actually by knowing that there is an other situation where a caller can get back a snapshot name, and this situation exists since 9.4 because it is the moment a [logical slot] (http://www.postgresql.org/docs/devel/static/logicaldecoding-explanation.html#AEN66595). is created through a replication connection.
+The fun begins actually by knowing that there is a different situation where a caller can get back a snapshot name, and this situation exists since 9.4 because it is the moment a [logical slot] (http://www.postgresql.org/docs/devel/static/logicaldecoding-explanation.html#AEN66595). is created through a replication connection.